Where to Find the Best Pizza in Melbourne

 Pizza toppings range from classics like margherita and pepperoni, to a decadent mushroom and truffle oil number that you probably wouldn’t encounter at your corner NYC pizza shop.
 Also on the menu, you’ll find a triple cheese creation (that’s parmesan, mozzarella and bocconcini for ya), a loaded Veggie Lovers, and a version of that Aussie favourite: Hawaiian.

 DOC’s pizza offering falls nothing short of brilliant.
-Here, achieving the perfect balance means the thin, yeasty, crispy bases aren’t overloaded and are instead artfully presented with delicate toppings.
+At this Melbourne pizza institution, achieving the perfect balance means the thin, yeasty, crispy bases aren’t overloaded and are instead artfully presented with delicate toppings.

 Simple yet ingenious flavour combinations see the menu comprised of genuine classics and — against Australian tastes — there’s absolutely no pineapple in sight.
 Beautiful.
-Opt instead for creations like the Pizza Speck, starring smoked prosciutto, fontina, wild mushroom and thyme ($28), a tiger prawn number ($31) or the pork sausage-topped Pizza Salsiccia ($28).
-Follow up your pizza feed with something sweet and, again, entirely classic — perhaps the cannoli or tiramisu (from $13).
+Opt instead for creations like the Pizza Speck, starring smoked prosciutto, fontina, wild mushroom and thyme, a tiger prawn number or the pork sausage-topped Pizza Salsiccia.
+Follow up your feed at one of the best Melbourne pizza joints with something sweet and, again, entirely classic — perhaps the cannoli or tiramisu.